Rigid connections and $F$-isocrystals: Introduction

+The theorem above formally implies Theorem \ref{thm:nilp} and Corollary \ref{cor:isoc}, but we do not know how to prove it directly without passing through the aforementioned results. \begin{remark} The terms isocrystal with Frobenius structure and $F$-isocrystal will be used interchangeably.
+Furthermore, we remark that the notion considered here differs slightly from the one found in some of the standard texts.
+What we call an $F$-isocrystal other authors would refer to as $F^f$-isocrystal, where $f > 0$ is a positive integer.
+The category of $F$-isocrystals considered here is the union of the categories of $F^f$-isocrystals for all positive integers $f$.
+Our usage of the term is consistent with recent advances on companions (see for example \cite{Abe18}) putting these more general $F$-isocrystals in relation with $\bar{\mathbb{Q}}_{\ell}$-adic sheaves. \end{remark}

-In fact our statement is slightly stronger than Thm~\ref{thm:Fstr}.
-As one expects from \cite[1.6.4]{Ogu77}, the isocrystal above is induced by a filtered Frobenius crystal (with a $W(\mathbb{F}_{p^f})$-endomorphism structure).
-This shows that the isocrystals with Frobenius structure stemming from Theorem~\ref{thm:Fstr} are associated to a crystalline representation $\pi_1(X_{K_v})\to GL(W(\F_{p^f})$ for some natural number $f\ge 1$ called the period.
-These statements are consequences of the theory of Lan-Sheng-Zuo, see Remark~\ref{rmk:flf}.
-By comparing their construction with Faltings's $p$-adic Simpson correspondence, one shows that this representation is rigid over $\pi_1(X_{\bar K_v})$, see Theorem~\ref{thm:monodromy}.
-This enables one to prove that for the induced projective connection we have $f^{proj}=1$ for infinitely many $p$ (see Corollary~\ref{cor:f_p_one}).
-By relating the period $f$ to Simpson's correspondence, one proves the second main theorem of this note.
+In fact, our statement is slightly stronger than Theorem \ref{thm:Fstr}.
+The isocrystal above is induced by a filtered Frobenius crystal (with a $W(\mathbb{F}_{p^f})$-endomorphism structure).
+This shows that the isocrystals with Frobenius structure stemming from Theorem \ref{thm:Fstr} are associated to a crystalline representation $\pi_1(X_{K_v})\to GL(W(\F_{p^f}))$ for some positive integer $f\ge 1$ called the \emph{period}.
+These statements are consequences of the theory of Lan--Sheng--Zuo, see Remark \ref{rmk:flf}.
+By comparing their construction with Faltings's $p$-adic Simpson correspondence, one shows that this representation is rigid over $\pi_1(X_{\bar K_v})$, see Theorem \ref{thm:monodromy}.
+This enables one to prove that the induced projective connection is defined over $\Fb_p$ {for infinitely many primes $p$} (see also Corollary \ref{cor:f_p_one}).
+The proof of the third main theorem is based on this observation.
+This is the content of Section \ref{sec:unitary}.

 \begin{thm} Let $X$ be a smooth connected projective complex variety, and let $(E,\nabla)$ be a rigid flat connection on $X$.
-Assume that we have a scheme $S$ as in Theorem \ref{thm:Fstr}, such that the $p$-curvature for all closed points $s$ of $S$ is $0$.
+Assume that we have a scheme $S$ as in Theorem \ref{thm:Fstr} such that the $p$-curvature for all closed points $s$ of $S$ is $0$.
 Then $(E,\nabla)$ has unitary monodromy. \end{thm}

 We consider this result to be a first step towards an understanding of the Grothendieck--Katz $p$-curvature conjecture for rigid flat connections.